Dancing Down the Stony Road: Summary

 Most of the album is inspired by Delta blues, and Rea explains that "it's less aggressive than Chicago blues, and the guitar playing has a style I call curling: there are some notes that are not a sharp or a flat, but a bend of emotion.
 It's a mournful sound, and Delta people sing about deep pain, deep fear, and trying to save one's soul.
 Chicago players sing about girls and booze.
 Delta bluesmen were singing to the sky; Chicago bluesmen developed their stage act by singing to people who were drinking.
 It's a big difference".
-Particularly inspired by his original influence to take slide guitar, Charley Patton, others are Son House, Lead Belly, Blind Lemon Jefferson, Blind Willie Johnson and Robert Johnson.
+Particularly inspired by his original influence to take slide guitar, Charley Patton, others were Son House, Lead Belly, Blind Lemon Jefferson, Blind Willie Johnson and Robert Johnson.

 Release

 The album was released in 2002 by Rea's independent record label, Jazzee Blue.
 It was released in a regular double CD edition, and deluxe edition (issued in three-fold Digipak), both with CD 1 enhanced with selected scenes from the accompanying DVD documentary, as well with 24 page lyric booklet.
 The album has also been released in Europe by Edel under the shorter title Stony Road with different cover art and only one CD, except in Germany where also was released in a limited edition with double CD and enhanced CD 1 with videos "Making Of Stony Road (Shortcut)" and "Dancing Down The Stony Road (Live From The Montreux Jazz Festival)".

-By Edel Records was released a double DVD Stony Road, including on DVD 1 a 75 minute documentary of the making of the album as well 20 minute concert footage from Cologne and interviews, plus his gallery of paintings, while on DVD 2 a 23 minute concert footage from Chris Rea performance from the Montreux Jazz Festival in 2002.
+Edel Records released a double DVD Stony Road, including on DVD 1 a 75 minute documentary of the making of the album as well 20 minute concert footage from Cologne and interviews, plus his gallery of paintings, while on DVD 2 a 23 minute concert footage from Chris Rea performance from the Montreux Jazz Festival in 2002.